Accessibility and language tool guide

 • help you spot any risks together, such as loose bedding

-• give reassurance and practical ideas, not judgement
+• give reassurance and practical ideas

 • answer questions and help you make small changes